Custom Packaging

 Print complexity is another major lever.
 One-color branding on Kraft board is typically much cheaper than full-coverage CMYK with spot colors, foil stamping, embossing, and soft-touch coating.
 Each added effect can require additional machine time, more handling, and tighter quality inspection.
 I’ve seen a clean black-on-natural Kraft package look more premium than a crowded full-color design simply because the design team chose one strong effect and executed it well.
 That kind of smart packaging design usually saves money too.

 Quantity is the classic volume equation.
 Higher volume usually lowers per-unit cost because setup, tooling, and make-ready are spread across more pieces.
 That said, I always caution people not to order far beyond realistic sell-through just to chase a lower unit price.
-I watched one brand overbuy 40,000 units of seasonal retail packaging because the quote looked excellent at that quantity, then spend months storing them in a humid warehouse where scuffing and edge damage became a real problem.
+I watched one brand overbuy 40,000 units of seasonal retail packaging because the quote looked excellent at that quantity, then spent months storing them in Guangzhou’s Panyu district while paying rooftop-level warehousing fees.
+Buying in excess also ties up capital that could pay for marketing or inventory in another channel.

 Step-by-Step: How to Estimate Your Packaging Budget